 - 20.2.1 A "grievance" is a complaint or allegation by a Member or Members, or by the UT-AAUP that there has been a violation, misinterpretation or improper application of the provisions of this Agreement.
-Unless specifically modified within this Agreement, all provisions of this Agreement are subject to this Grievance Procedure. - 20.2.2 Non-renewal and adverse promotion and tenure decisions are grievable only following the Provost's recommendation for non-renewal or against promotion or tenure; recommendations made at lower levels of review are subject to reconsideration as set forth in Section 9.2, of this Agreement. - 20.2.3 Merit grievances shall be heard at first step by the College Dean for which the aggrieved Member teaches.
-If the College Dean's response is unacceptable to the aggrieved Member, the grievance shall be heard by a special merit appeal committee comprised of three (3) UT-AAUP representatives and three (3) UT Administrators.
-There shall be an alternate Member for UT-AAUP and for UT
+Unless specifically modified within this Agreement, all provisions of this Agreement are subject to this Grievance Procedure. - 20.2.2 Non-renewal and adverse promotion and tenure decisions are grievable only following the Provost's recommendation for non-renewal or against promotion or tenure; recommendations made at lower levels of review are subject to reconsideration as set forth in Section 9.2, of this Agreement. - 20.2.3 The time limits indicated in this Article shall be considered maximum unless extended by mutual agreement orally or in writing. - 20.2.4 Upon failure of a hearing officer to provide a written response to the offices of the UT-AAUP and the Employer's Designee and the grievant within the time limits provided in this Article, the Union may appeal to the next step.